Sales Management and Leadership

 West Lafayette, IN 47907

-Please eat breakfast before attending the program.
-We will provide lunch to the group both days.
-Coffee, soft drinks and refreshments will be available throughout each day, as well.
+Please plan to eat breakfast before attending the program.
+Lunch will be provided for you both program days (May 25 and 26), and coffee, soft drinks and refreshments will be available to you throughout each day.

 What to Wear